piotrwitek/react-redux-typescript-jspm-starter/README.md

 #### Development Bundling

-`npm run bundle-dev` - bundle static dependencies for quick full-page reload, app sources remain as seperate modules for on-the-fly HMR & transpilation
+`npm run bundle-dev` - build vendor packages in single file bundle for quick full-page reload __(app sources remain as seperate modules for on-the-fly HMR & transpilation)__

-`npm run unbundle` - un-bundle static dependencies (usefull when changing app dependencies)
+`npm run unbundle` - delete vendor bundle package __(WARNING: it will result in loading all of vendor packages as seperate requests - use it only if you know what you are doing e.g. when experimenting with HTTP/2 multiplexing/pipelining)__

 #### Production Bundling (`dist/` folder)